Vadorequest/rwa-faunadb-reaflow-nextjs-magic/README.md

 - FaunaDB GraphQL (GQL): We currently use FQL to manipule the real-time stream (it's not compatible with GQL).
   I'd like to use GQL for non real-time operations.
   I'm thinking adding the add/edit/remove project features using GQL, to showcase usage of both FaunaDB FQL and GQL languages.
+- FaunaDB IaC (Infrastructure as Code): Currently, the FaunaDB configuration is rather "simple", there are 2 tables, 1 index, 2 roles.
+  But it's not possible to generate the whole database configuration dynamically in an automated way.
+  I'd like to improve the DevOps experience and make it possible to deploy the whole thing in a new DB programmatically.
+  Also, I'd like to have proper function splits and unit testing to make the whole project (including roles, queries, indexes, etc.) automatically testable.
+  This would greatly increase the developer experience and confidence in our ability to duplicate the project to a new DB and creating different staging/production environments.

 ## Getting started